Skip to Content

 The full recipe with measurements is in the recipe card below.

-Cauliflower bites tossed with buffalo sauce.
+Cauliflower bites tossed with sauce.

 Expert Tips